 Stress is part of being human, and it can help motivate you to get things done.
 Even high stress from serious illness, job loss, a death in the family, or a painful life event can be a natural part of life.
 You may feel down or anxious, and that’s normal too for a while.

-In the meantime, there are things you can learn to manage stress before it gets to be too much.
-Consider these suggestions:
+In the meantime, there are things you can learn to help you manage stress before it gets to be too much.
+These tips may help you keep stress at bay:

 To start with, physical activity can help improve your sleep.
 And better sleep means better stress management.
 Doctors don’t yet know exactly why, but people who exercise more tend to get better deep “slow wave” sleep that helps renew the brain and body.
 Just take care not to exercise too close to bedtime, which disrupts sleep for some people.